tybottorff/bottorffdocs/notes/literature_notes.md

  - the occurrence of Gly was CDR3 length‐ and position‐dependent in both chains, whereas the frequency of Ser at positions 106 and 107 was positively correlated with CDR3 length in TCR β
  - the amino acids in CDR3 loop regions were significantly different between TCR α and β, which suggests a distinct role for each chain in the recognition of antigen–MHC complexes
  - **see length-dependent increase in glycine usage, may confer cross-reactivity with glycine's small size**
+# Comparative immunologic characterization of autoimmune giant cell myocarditis with ipilimumab
+ - see more sharing between myocarditis tissue TCRs and lung tumor TCRs (~10%) vs. hepatitis tissue TCRs and myocarditis tissue TCRs (~1%)
+ - see more T cells in myocarditis tissue (mostly CD4<sup>+</sup>) than hepatitis tissue
+ - perhaps related to hepatiits being steroid responsive, myocarditis being steroid refractory
 # Complete and early response to cemiplimab associated to severe immune toxicity in advanced cervical cancer: a case report
  - potential supplementary evidence for irAE association with ICB response
+# Complimentary mechanisms of dual checkpoint blockade expand unique T cell repertoires and activate adaptive anti-tumor immunity in triple-negative breast tumors
+ - efficacy of dual ICB (anti-CTLA-4 and anti-PD-1) in TNBC derives from CTLA-4 blockade-driven expansion of T cells whose functionality is enhanced by PD-1 blockade
 # Computational simulations of bispecific T-cell engagers by a multiscale model
  - modeling to try and understand mechanism of bispecific antibodies as T cell engagers (bypass TCR-pMHC interaction, redirect cytotoxic activity, can help kill cancer cells but also off target effects)
 # Consensus disease definitions for neurologic immune-related adverse events of immune checkpoint inhibitors